-Visit this artist's website: http://www.deccaclassics.com/jeanyvesthibaudet
+Visit this artist's website: http://www.deccaclassics.com/us/artist/thibaudet/biography

-Known for his style and elegance on and off the traditional concert stage, Thibaudet has had an impact on the world of fashion, film, and philanthrophy.
+Known for his style and elegance on and off the traditional concert stage, Thibaudet has also had an impact on the world of fashion, film and philanthropy.
 His concert wardrobe is by celebrated London designer Vivienne Westwood.
-In November 2004, Mr. Thibaudet served as president of the prestigious Hospices de Beaune, an annual charity auction in Burgundy, France.
+In 2004 he served as president of the Hospices de Beaune, an annual charity auction in Burgundy, France.

 Jean-Yves Thibaudet was born in Lyon, France, where he began his piano studies at age five and made his first public appearance at age seven.
 At twelve, he entered the Paris Conservatory to study with Aldo Ciccolini and Lucette Descaves, a friend and collaborator of Ravel.
 At age fifteen, he won the Premier Prix du Conservatoire and, three years later, the Young Concert Artists Auditions in New York City.
 In 2001 the Republic of France awarded Thibaudet the Chevalier dans l’Ordre des Arts et des Lettres, and in 2002 he was awarded the Premio Pegasus from the Spoleto Festival in Italy for his artistic achievements and his long-standing involvement with the festival.
 In 2007 he received the Victoire d’Honneur, a lifetime career achievement award and the highest honor given by France’s Victoires de la Musique.
 The Hollywood Bowl honored Thibaudet for his musical achievements by inducting him into its Hall of Fame in 2010.
 Previously a Chevalier of the Ordre des Arts et des Lettres, Thibaudet was promoted to the title of Officier by the French Minister of Culture in 2012.